zeyad-mansour/lunar/README.md

 ## Notes
 - The current model is trained on a dataset of Fortnite players, and it will not work well for other games.
 - The aimbot is configured to only work when targeting/scoping in (holding down the right mouse button).
-It works best at a medium range.
+It works best at a medium/long range.
 - There is a known issue that occurs with PyTorch and the GeForce 16 series GPUs on Windows.
-Unfortunately, if you are using one of these GPUs, the aimbot will work poorly for you.
+Unfortunately, if you are using one of these GPUs, the aimbot will not work for you.

 ## Future Updates
 - [x] Train a model on a custom dataset